dialog-semiconductor/BLE_SDK6_examples/simple_button/Readme.md

 - Try different jumper wire, if used.

-- If none of the above helps, please check the user manual according to your daughter board and mother board.
+- If none of the steps described above help, please check the user manual according to your daughter board and mother board.
 User manual can be found ["here"](##HW-and-SW-configuration)

 ## License